gettyimages/mesos_offer_filtering_allocator_module/README.md

 make dev
 ```
   - builds the module from source
-  - starts a docker-compose cluster on a local machine
+  - starts a multi-master docker-compose cluster on a local machine

 ----